 - Augmented – Has a major third and an augmented fifth above the root

-The most common chords are triads.
+The most basic chords are triads.
 A triad is a chord made of three notes.
 Triads have a root note, a third (four semitones above the root), and a perfect fifth (seven semitones above the root).

 Major chords have a root note, a major third, and a perfect fifth.
-A chord with these three notes alone is called a major triad.
+A chord with these three notes alone is a major triad.

 Minor chords have a root note, a minor third, and a perfect fifth.
-A chord with these three notes alone is called a minor triad.
+A chord with these three notes alone is a minor triad.

 Diminished chords sound tense, dissonant, and dramatic.
 They have a root note, minor third, and a diminished fifth (six semitones above the root).

 Augmented chords sound dissonant, unsettling, and mysterious.
 They have a root note, major third, and an augmented fifth (eight semitones above the root).

 Extended chords create a richer, more harmonically complex sound than basic major and minor triads.
 They also provide additional voice leading possibilities, which makes chord progressions sound more interesting.

 Chord inversions are variations of the same chord.
-The more notes a chord has the more possible inversions.
-Transposing notes in a chord to different octaves creates an inversion.
+Transposing the bottom note in a chord to the next octave creates an inversion.